Farida-N/DSA-MS/README.md

 ## 📌 Notes

 This is a planning-focused milestone.
-No full implementation or data processing is expected yet — just structured groundwork for Milestone 2.
+No full implementation or data processing is expected yet — just structured work for Milestone 2.

-If you have any questions or encounter issues, please contact the instructor or use the GitHub Issues feature.

 ---